-Professor: Samantha-Jo Caetano 11:10 a.m.-noon 3:10 p.m.-4:00 p.m.
-Please call me: Professor Caetano (pronouns: she/her) Note: the above times How do you pronounce that?
-Like "K-eye", the English word are immediately after "tan", and the letter "O" class on Mondays, Professor: Nathalie Moon through the same link $\sum{\alpha}$ Please call me: Professor Moon (pronouns: she/her) as the class meeting.
-How do you pronounce that?
-Like the English word!
-Additional hours TBA Head Teaching Assistant: Becca Christensen Teaching Assistant Team: 24 experienced grads/undergrads (See Quercus)
+Office Hours Professor: Liza Bolton Please call me: Professor Bolton (pronouns: she/her) How do you pronounce that?
+Like the English words "bowl" and "ton" 11:10 a.m.-noon 3:10 p.m.-4:00 p.m.
+Note: the above times are immediately after class on Tuesdays, Professor: Nathalie Moon Please call me: Professor Moon (pronouns: she/her) How do you pronounce that?
+Like the English word! through the same link as the class meeting.
+Additional hours TBA Head Teaching Assistant: Becca Christensen Teaching Assistant Team: 24 experienced grads/undergrads whose job it is to support your learning in STA130!
+(See Quercus)